BV-BRC/p3_genome_annotation/app_specs/ComprehensiveGenomeAnalysis.md

-# Application specfication: ComprehensiveGenomeAnalysis
+# Application specification: ComprehensiveGenomeAnalysis

 This is the application specification for service with identifier ComprehensiveGenomeAnalysis.

-The backend script implementing the application is [App-ComprehensiveGenomeAnalysis](service-scripts/App-ComprehensiveGenomeAnalysis.pm).
+The backend script implementing the application is [App-ComprehensiveGenomeAnalysis](../service-scripts/App-ComprehensiveGenomeAnalysis.pm).

+The raw JSON file for this specification is [ComprehensiveGenomeAnalysis.json](ComprehensiveGenomeAnalysis.json).

 This service performs the following task:   Analyze a genome from reads or contigs, generating a detailed analysis report.